Grave of the Vampire: Plot

 Later that night, Croft murders the university librarian.
 Meanwhile, James attends a party with Anita, who informs him she believes Croydon and Croft may have been the same person.
 James subsequently has Anne over to his apartment, and the two have sex.
 Meanwhile, Croft visits Anne and Anita's apartment, finding Anita there alone.
 Anita confronts Croft with her knowledge of his identity, and asks that he turn her into a vampire as well, so she can be his bride.
-When Croft denies Anita, she threatens to expose him, resulting in him slashing her throat.
+Croft pretends to agree, but then takes a knife and slashes her throat.
 A short time later, Anne returns to her apartment and finds Anita's corpse.
 Croft himself appears nearby.
 James hears Anne's screams and rushes into her apartment to rescue her; Croft escapes unseen.

 The following evening, James and Anne visit Croft's lavish estate along with four other graduate students.
 There, Croft conducts a séance in which he hypnotizes them.
 Croft calls out to his dead wife, Sarah, and instructs her to possess Anne.
 Instead, Anita, speaking from beyond the grave, possesses Anne's body, and exposes Croft as a vampire to the students.
 Croft sternly instructs Anne to cast Anita out of her body; she subsequently collapses on the floor.
 While James carries Anne upstairs, Croft kills the remaining students.
 James returns, and a violent struggle ensues between him and Croft.
 Realizing that Croft is his father, James drives a stake through his heart.
 Croft dies, but moments later, James begins to convulse in pain.
 Anne regains consciousness and stumbles upon the scene.
 James urges her to get away from him.
 Anne looks on in horror as James stares at her vacantly, now bearing fangs himself.

+"The film ends with the written words “Fin.
+Ou peut-être pas?...”
+The French phrase translates as “The End.
+Or perhaps not?”